 Arthur Lake(Bhandadara Lake): The clear and placid lake (on the banks of which you would be camping) is bounded by thick canopied forests of the Sahyadri hills.
 The Lake gets its water from the Pravara River.
 The sunset view across the lake provides a perfect colourful composition to the photographers.

 Radha Falls: The roaring River Pravara descends down from a height of 170 ft creating Randha Falls.
-However the waterfalls are magnificent only during monsoons and are not so great in other season.
+However, the waterfalls are magnificent only during monsoons and are not so great in another season.

 Mount Kalsubai: from Bhandardara Tourist can see the highest peak of the sahyadri range, mount kalsubai.
 Kalsubai with its height and view is popular for trekking and so are the hills near kalsubai.
 The trek is physically demanding, as Bhandardara is located on a hill and to reach this place one has to do lots of trekking.
-Get detailed guide for the trek .
+Get a detailed guide for the trek.

 Option 1 Buses direct to Kasara: 9:30 am, 10:30 am, 12 am.

-Option 2 If you are lucky enough you might get sharing taxi direct to Kasara.
+Option 2 If you are lucky enough you might get sharing taxi directly to Kasara.
 (Rs.
 100)